ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 in it pulverized charcoal to the consiston-
 av of pait Dut a coat of this over the
 timber, and there is not a man that will
-live to see it rot
+live to see it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:kyu:batch_kyu_albatross_ver01:data:sn84038328:00280763391:1873071801:0303/pct:74.520767,30.814954,11.242013,15.423119/!600,600/0/default.jpg"/>
 </td>